-Thorlabs' optical fiber draw facility produces and draws zirconium fluoride (ZrF4) and indium fluoride (InF3) fibers in addition to drawing silica fiber.
-ZrF4 and InF3 fiber feature high transmission over the 300 nm - 4.5 µm spectral range or 300 nm - 5.5 µm spectral range, respectively, with no material absorption peaks, excellent mechanical strength, and good environmental stability.
+Thorlabs' optical fiber draw facility produces ZBLAN zirconium fluoride (ZrF4) and indium fluoride (InF3) fibers in addition to silica fiber.
+ZrF4 and InF3 fibers feature high transmission over the 300 nm - 4.5 µm and 300 nm - 5.5 µm spectral ranges, respectively.
+Key fiber properties include no material absorption peaks, excellent mechanical strength, and good environmental stability.

-Fluoride fibers are ideal for transmission in the mid-IR wavelength range.
-Low attenuation in the MIR wavelength range is aided by an extremely low hydroxyl ion (OH) content.
-Fluoride fibers also have a lower refractive index and lower chromatic dispersion when compared to other fibers that offer transmission in the mid-IR range.
-Thorlabs' fluoride fibers are ideal for use in applications including mid-IR spectroscopy, fiber optic sensors, imaging, and fiber lasers.
+Fluoride fibers are ideal for transmission in the MIR wavelength range, and Thorlabs' fibers feature low attenuation over this range as a result of stringent manufacturing processes yielding an extremely low hydroxyl ion (OH) content.
+Fluoride fibers also have a lower refractive index and lower chromatic dispersion when compared to other fibers that offer transmission in the MIR range, such as chalcogenide glass fibers.
+Thorlabs' fluoride fibers are ideal for use in applications including MIR spectroscopy, fiber optic sensors, imaging, and fiber lasers.

 After preparation, the preform is loaded into the down-feed unit at the top of the tower and drawn into fiber.
-Fluoride glass fiber is drawn using preform techniques similar to that used for silica fibers (see the Draw Process tab for details).
+Fluoride glass fiber is drawn using preform techniques similar to that used for silica fibers.
 This technique is well developed and has proven to be very effective in controlling fiber parameters, such as fiber diameter, concentricity, and the refractive index profile.
 The drawing temperature range of fluoride glasses is lower than that of silica, significantly reducing the cooling time.
 Thus, our fluoride fiber draw tower is much shorter than our silica fiber towers.
 The diagram below to the right details the components on our fluoride fiber draw tower.

 Assuming a ray tracing model, there are two general types of rays that propagate along a multimode fiber: (a) meridional rays, which pass through the central axis of the fiber after each reflection, and (b) skew rays, which never pass through the central axis of the fiber.
 The figures below illustrate the three basic ray propagation scenarios observed during the experiment.
 Figures 4 and 6 depict meridional and skew ray propagation through multimode fiber, respectively, and the associated theoretical beam distribution at the fiber output.
 As illustrated in Figure 6, skew rays propagate in a helical path along the fiber that is tangent to the inner caustic of the path with radius r.
 Figure 5 depicts the beam propagation and beam distribution from a combination of meridional and skew rays.
 By changing the input angle of the light launched into a multimode fiber, we were able to modify the proportion of light rays propagating as meridional rays vs. skew rays, and consequently, modify the output from a near-Gaussian distribution (primarily meridional rays, see Figure 1) to a top hat (mixture of meridional and skew rays, see Figure 2) to a donut (primarily skew rays, see Figure 3).
 The beam profiles shown in Figures 4 through 6 were obtained at a distance of 5 mm from the fiber end face.
 These results demonstrate the ability to use a standard multimode fiber patch cable as a relatively inexpensive method to modify an input Gaussian profile into a top hat and donut profile with minimal loss.
 For details on the experimental setup employed and these summarized results, please click here.